 Cities Alliance is a global partnership fighting urban poverty and supporting cities to deliver sustainable development.
 To manage its activities, the Cities Alliance operates a multi-donor fund with UNOPS as host and Trustee.

-Currently 29 diverse members that provide strategic direction, contribute to the financing of the Fund, and engage in advocacy and operational activities to realize sustainable development.
+Currently, 23 members provide strategic direction, contribute to the financing of the Fund, and engage in advocacy and operational activities to realize sustainable development.

 We enhance the well-being of urban populations by delivering innovative, multi-sectoral solutions to urban poverty.

 The Cities Alliance seeks to improve the lives of 60 million urban poor across 200 cities in 20 countries by 2030.
 To be a leading agent for urban change by supporting and implementing comprehensive programmes in countries and cities where it matters most.
 We leverage the collective expertise of our partnership to catalyze urban transformation at a global level.

 Cities Alliance has a unique and diverse membership of 23 organizations that provide strategic direction, contribute to the financing of the Fund, and engage in normative and operational activities.

 The governance of the Cities Alliance includes an Assembly of members, a Management Board, and a Secretariat.
 The current President of the Cities Alliance Assembly is Aníbal Gaviria Correa, Governor of Antioquia, Colombia.
 The current Management Board is chaired by Prof. Thuli Madonsela, former Public Protector of South Africa and Law Commissioner and one of the drafters of the South African Constitution.